xmen4xp/orch-utils/tenancy-datamodel/README.md

 # Tenancy Datamodel Overview

-The structure of multitenancy datamodel is illustrated in the diagram below:
+The structure of the multitenancy datamodel is illustrated in the diagram below:

 ![Multi Tenancy Datamodel](image.png)